Leo-Chan01/Leo-Chan01/README.md

   ```
 ~ thefactsite.com

-## My Impact
+## My Impact in the Tech
-I was the community lead 2021/22 session for [Google Developer Student Clubs](https://github.com/gdscaefunai) where I introduced and mentored 20+ individuals in finding their pathways in tech
+- I was the community lead 2021/22 session for [Google Developer Student Clubs](https://github.com/gdscaefunai) where I actively introduced and mentored 20+ individuals in finding their pathways in tech.
+- I have a little community of my own, with member count of about ```21``` where  I share any information that can enable the members grow in tech.
+- I currently instruct ```4``` people on Mobile Development, ```2``` have completed the course successfully, and the remaining ```2``` are on their way to completion, one in Flutter and the other in Android.

+## My Portfolio Site
+To see more details on my portfolio, click [here](https://ephraimumunnakwe.me).
+(Under maintenance)

 ## My Tools
 ### I am proficient in these languages